ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ## Virtual server pinning and its impacts on VSI availability
 {: #vmpinning}

-Virtual Server Instances (VSIs) can be optionally pinned to a host.
-Pin VSIs only when it is necessary as it negatively impacts the VSI availability during maintenance activities such as maintenance of software license compliance.
+VSIs can be optionally pinned to a host.
+Pin VSIs only when necessary, because pinning negatively affects VSI availability during planned maintenance activities.
 VSI pinning restricts the movement of VSIs during the maintenance operations, host failures, and other restart events.

 ### Virtual server pinning policies
 {: #vmpinning-policies}